mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 ```

 Workbench will warn you that the `book000` directory is empty, but that's OK - it will look for, but not find, any pages for that item.
 The node corresponding to that directory will be created as expected, and values in the `parent_id` column will ensure that the intended hierarchical relationship between "book000" and its child items (the book nodes) is created.

-#### Ignoring files in page directories

-Sometimes files such as "Thumbs.db" (on Windows) can creep into page directories.
-You can tell Workbench to ignore specific files within directories by including the `paged_content_ignore_files` configuration setting in your config file.
-Note that the default setting is to ignore "Thumbs.db" files.
-If you want to add additional files, or override that default setting, include the `paged_content_ignore_files` followed by a list of filenames, e.g.:

-`paged_content_ignore_files: ["Thumbs.db", "scanning_manifest.txt"]`

-Note that Workbench converts all filenames in the directories and filenames listed in the `paged_content_ignore_files` setting to lower case before checking to see if they are in this list.
-For example, if Workbench encounters a filename `Scanning_Manifest.TXT`, it will match "scanning_manifest.txt" in the configuration above configuration.

 #### Ingesting OCR (and other) files with page images